railsbridge-boston/website/README.md

 check out the site at <http://www.railsbridgeboston.org>.
 This does *not* include any curriculum content.

-RailsBridge Boston organizes workshops for women and their friends to learn Ruby, Rails, and other web technologies.
+RailsBridge Boston organizes workshops for people in underrepresented groups and their friends to learn Ruby, Rails, and other web technologies.

 [RailsBridge]: http://www.railsbridge.org